zanway578/cooking-blog/README.md

-# A simple cooking blog in .NET
+# A Simple Cooking Blog in .NET

 ## Purpose
 Every time I go on a cooking blog site, I am bombarded with endless ads, messy UIs, and overly intense colors.
 This project is designed to be easy to deploy using Azure, quick to load, and easy to read.